Lorraine H. Sherman

 Upon graduation and after receiving her law license, Ms. Sherman continued to work for a local family law attorney until she opened her own law office in September 1999.

 Ninety percent of her practice is in the area of family law and she has handled complex cases involving child kidnapping, wasting of marital assets, family law appeals, modifications, domestic violence, alimony and time-sharing/custody, enforcement, and relocations.
-Attorney Sherman has handled close to 1,500 cases, has conducted approximately 170 bench trials, and she has worked in over 37 counties across the State of Florida.
-She is also a Supreme Court Certified Family Law Mediator.
+Attorney Sherman has handled over 1500 cases, has conducted over 175 trials, has worked in 37+ counties throughout the State of Florida, and has conducted 100's mediations as a Florida Supreme Court Certified Family Law Mediator.

-If you are thinking about filing a lawsuit in family court, if you have been served with a summons in family court, or if you are in the middle of a case and need to prepare for trial, call Attorney Sherman today for a free consultation at 866-288-4410.
+If you are thinking about filing a lawsuit in family court, if you have been served with a summons in family court, or if you are in the middle of a case and need to prepare for a hearing or a trial, call Attorney Sherman today for a free consultation at 866-288-4410.

 Ms. Sherman works hard to keep costs down.
 In most cases, the cost to prepare a client's paperwork for divorce, paternity, modifications, or relocations takes two hours and costs $400.
 In order to keep time down, it's important for the client to be prepared for the appointment.
 If the parties have children and property and an agreement, it usually takes about three hours to complete the paperwork and costs $600.
 Attorney Sherman's hourly rate is $200 per hour and there is a two-hour minimum.